-The run of mine material was then stockpiled before being progressively processed to recover emeralds and to determine preferred host lithology, grade and stone quality.
+The run of mine material has been stockpiled and is being progressively processed to recover emeralds to determine preferred host lithology, grade and stone quality.

-The mining and stockpiling of an estimated 2,000 tonnes of emerald bearing rock from the Discovery Pit was a low priority and during the December quarter determined as unnecessary as sufficient similar material was available from the Cobra stockpiles.
+The mining and stockpiling of an estimated 2,000 tonnes of emerald bearing rock from the Discovery Pit is now a low priority until the large bulk of the material from the Cobra pits has been processed.